Understanding PCOS - A Simple Model of a Common Condition

 And so the PCOS cycle continues.

-At the clinic we treat many, many patients with PCOS with supplements, nutritional plans, Cyclic Progesterone Therapy and other natural therapeutics.
+At our Toronto clinic our ND's treat many patients with PCOS with supplements, nutritional plans, Cyclic Progesterone Therapy and other natural therapeutics.

 This diagram may be shared with attribution to Dr. Fiona McCulloch ND.